BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ### Conclusion
-Based on the results we obtained, we can conclude that psychological treatments have a significant impact on alleviating depressive symptoms in diabetic patients over time.
+Based on the results, we can conclude that psychological treatments significantly alleviate depressive symptoms in diabetic patients, reducing them by approximately 40% each month of treatment.
 However, we can also conclude that there is no significant difference between the CBT treatment and MBCT treatment for diabetic patients, as the p-value of the CBT treatment is greater than 5%.
 The "What Works Best for Whom" study found that both therapies, CBT and MBCT, helped reduce depression in diabetic patients, which supports the results we obtained.